fronteradevs-utrgv/cs-mentorship-program/mentor-guides/swe-guide.md

 ## Week Five: Searching and securing your first opportunity
+- Applying to internships, at least three internships
 - Leetcode prep
   - Answer 1 easy question (together or independently)
+- Mock interview
 - Assignments
   - Leetcode questions
     - Answer 3 popular easy questions or choose 3 questions from the blind 75 questions.